ai2cm/fv3net/docker/ufs_utils/README.md

 ```

 If not, you can skip straight to building the main image.
 After the main image
-builds, you can then give it a tag (in place of `$NEW_TAG`) and push it to the
+builds, you can then give it a tag (in place of `$TAG`) and push it to the
 container registry:
 ```
 $ docker build -f Dockerfile -t us.gcr.io/vcm-ml/ufs-utils --build-arg BASE_IMAGE=us.gcr.io/vcm-ml/ufs-utils-base:latest .
-$ docker tag us.gcr.io/vcm-ml/ufs-utils:latest us.gcr.io/vcm-ml/ufs-utils:$NEW_TAG
+$ docker tag us.gcr.io/vcm-ml/ufs-utils:latest us.gcr.io/vcm-ml/ufs-utils:$TAG
-$ docker push us.gcr.io/vcm-ml/ufs-utils:$NEW_TAG
+$ docker push us.gcr.io/vcm-ml/ufs-utils:$TAG
 ```

 We split the image into two parts to ease development since rebuilding what is